 Making photographs draws me into exploring our culturally and physically diverse world.
-It doesn't matter if it's a grand landscape, a winding village road, a busy city street or a laid-back beach town, I love the challenge of composing and rendering photographs to stand alone or to incorporate in mixed media pieces that provoke viewers to wonder, want, comment or relate to something in their lives.
-When making art, I'm usually in a state of flow and nothing else matters.
-Time stands still.
-Inspiration comes to me from many places and things, especially from other artists' creativity, vision and perspectives.
+Majestic landscapes, winding village roads, busy city streets and laid-back beach towns grab my attention.
+I love composing and rendering photographs to stand alone or to incorporate in mixed media pieces that nudge viewers to wonder, desire, comment or relate to something in their lives.
+Inspiration comes to me from nature and travel.